axeljen/denti_ychrom_scripts/README.md

 After cloning that repo, you need to adjust the path in the Python scripts to point to the correct location of the scripts.

-Other dependencies are listed in the readme's of the respective directories.
+Other dependencies are listed in the readme's of the respective directories, which also contains more detailed documentation for each subsection.

+These scripts were mostly written to be run on a SLURM cluster, where most software are installed as modules.
+They will need modification to be run on other systems.